42 Ways to Lose 5 Inches of Belly Fat

 STOCK UP ON PICKLES

 Pickles are low-cal, filled with fiber and covered in vinegar—which is all good news for your waistline.
 In fact, just one large pickle has 15 calories and 2 grams of belly-filling fiber, so eating three or four can actually leave you feeling pretty satiated for less than 100 calories!
 Every dieter knows that eating filling snacks are paramount to weight-loss success, but how does the vinegar help the fat-fighting cause?
-Studies show acidic foods help increase the rate at which the body burns off carbs by up to 40 percent—and the faster you burn off carbs, the sooner your body starts incinerating fat, which can help you get that lean look you crave.
+A Journal of Agricultural and Food Chemistry study showed acidic foods help increase the rate at which the body burns off carbs by up to 40 percent—and the faster you burn off carbs, the sooner your body starts incinerating fat, which can help you get that lean look you crave.
 Add these tangy, pickled cucumbers to sandwiches and burgers or munch on them solo to start feeling more confident in your skivvies.

 It’s not carbs, per se, that lead to belly fat; but the type, researchers say.
 In fact, whole grains are a dietary staple of people with the littlest middles.
 A Tufts University study found that participants who ate three or more servings of whole grains per day (oats, quinoa, brown rice, wheat) had 10% less belly fat than people who ate the same amount of calories from refined carbs (white stuff: bread, rice, pasta).
 Further research is required to figure out exactly why this is the case, but the hypothesis is it has to do with the high fiber and slow-burn properties of whole grains.
 When it comes to diet, being unrefined is a good thing!